-- 4. Fish Habitat, water resources, and water quality.
-The proposed sale area is within the upper drainage of Bonanza Creek, which flows into the Tanana River.
-The nearest stream is approximately 3,000 feet east: the headwaters of Little Goldstream Creek.
-The proposed sales will be designed and managed to protect fish habitat and water quality in compliance with the Forest Resources and Practices Act and regulations (AS 41.17 and 11 AAC 95).
-DOF will ensure Best Management Practices are being adhered to by requiring a complete logging plan prior to the start of any harvesting, conducting on-site inspections during logging operations and a final inspection prior to terminating the timber sale. - 5.
-Recreation, tourism, and scenic resources.
-The lands within this Subunit have high recreational value because of its diversity and easy access from Fairbanks.
+The proposed sale will be designed and managed to protect fish habitat and water quality in compliance with the Forest Resources and Practices Act and regulations (AS 41.17 and 11 AAC 95).
+DOF will ensure Best Management Practices are being adhered to by requiring a complete logging plan prior to the start of any harvesting, conducting on-site inspections during logging operations and a final inspection prior to terminating the timber sale.

+5. Recreation, tourism, and scenic resources.
+The lands within this area have high recreational value because of its diversity and easy access from Fairbanks.
 The Nenana Ridge Road system sees extensive recreational use by snowmachine, ATV, biking, skiing, and dogmushing, as well as for hunting and trapping.
 The logging road system provides an excellent infrastructure for recreationists to access trails and waterways.

-The proposed harvest area is expected to have negligible impacts on the viewshed of any residential area, and won't be visible from the Parks Highway.
+The proposed harvest area is expected to have partial impacts on the viewshed of the Parks Highway, particularly between Miles 318-320.
+Management intent for YTAP Unit P-03 states: